Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Conclusion

 \subsubsection{Acknowledgments}

-We are indebted to the MATS program for facilitating and supporting our collaboration.
+We thank the MATS program for facilitating our collaboration.
 Bryce Woodworth was especially helpful with planning, team dynamics, and feedback on the final versions of the paper.
 We are also indebted to Neel Nanda, who provided invaluable feedback, as well as funding (via Manifund) that enabled us to run experiments on larger models.
 We thank Alice Rigg for help with running our experiments.

-We are grateful for the wealth of feedback we received from Kola Ayonrinde, Eric Easley, Addie Foote, Mateusz Piotrowski, Luke Marks, Vincent Cheng, Alessandro Stolfo, Ter\'ezia Dor\v{c}\'{a}kov\'a, Louis Jaburi, Adam Venis, Albert Wang, and Adam Gleave.
+We are grateful for the wealth of feedback we received from Kola Ayonrinde, Eric Easley, Addie Foote, Mateusz Piotrowski, Karen Ehrhardt, Luke Marks, Vincent Cheng, Alessandro Stolfo, Ter\'ezia Dor\v{c}\'{a}kov\'a, Louis Jaburi, Adam Venis, Albert Wang, and Adam Gleave.

+Edmund Mills implemented methods for MNIST representation control prior to the invention of gradient routing.

+This work was financially supported by the MATS program, Manifund, and the Long Term Future Fund (via Effective Ventures).